Ballistic gelatin: Synthetic formula

+The gel usually includes about 12% to 22% by weight of the polymer, but it depends on what polymers is used.

+Heating temperatures vary depending on what polymer and oil is used, but should never go over 275 F.

+The polymer and oil solution is extremely sensitive to moisture - when moisture comes in contact with the solution, bubbles form when heat is applied.

+Polymer should not be added to heated up oil like gelatin is to water; the polymer and oil should be mixed when no heat is present.

+Dwell times are recommended after mixing the polymer and oil to prevent bubbles forming when heat is applied.
+These "dwell" times can go up to 12 hours if the air is above about 50 °F, or at the very least 24 hours if the air is at cooler temperatures.

+These discoveries were made by Darryl D. Amick.

 Uses

 Since ballistic gelatin mimics the properties of muscle tissue reasonably well, it is the preferred medium (over real porcine cadavers) for comparing the terminal performance of different expanding ammunition, such as hollow-point and soft-point bullets.
 These bullets use the hydraulic pressure of the tissue or gelatin to expand in diameter, limiting penetration and increasing the tissue damage along their path.
 While the Hague Convention restricts the use of such ammunition in warfare, it is commonly used by police and civilians in defensive weapons, as well as police sniper and hostage-rescue teams, where rapid disabling of the target and minimal risk of overpenetration are required to reduce collateral damage.

 Bullets intended for hunting are also commonly tested in ballistic gelatin.
 A bullet intended for use hunting small vermin, such as prairie dogs, for example, needs to expand very quickly to have an effect before it exits the target, and must perform at higher velocities due to the use of lighter bullets in the cartridges.
 The same fast-expanding bullet used for prairie dogs would be considered inhumane for use on medium game animals like whitetail deer, where deeper penetration is needed to reach vital organs and assure a quick kill.

 In television the MythBusters team sometimes used ballistics gel to aid in busting myths, but not necessarily involving bullets, including the exploding implants myth, the deadly card throw, and the ceiling fan decapitation.
 They sometimes placed real bones (from humans or pigs) or synthetic bones in the gel to simulate bone breaks as well.

 The US television program Forged in Fire is also known to use ballistics gelatin, often creating entire human torsos and heads complete with simulated bones, blood, organs and intestines that are cast inside the gel.
 Various bladed weapons are then tested on the gel torso in order to simulate and record the destructive effects the weapons would have on a real human body.